Davenport Panthers

 The Davenport Panthers are the athletic teams that represent Davenport University, located in Caledonia Township, Michigan, in intercollegiate sports as a member of the NCAA Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Lakes Intercollegiate Athletic Conference (GLIAC) for most of its sports as a provisional member since the 2017–18 academic year (achieving D-II full member status in 2019–20).
 The Panthers previously competed in the Wolverine–Hoosier Athletic Conference (WHAC) of the National Association of Intercollegiate Athletics (NAIA) from 2005–06 to 2016–17.

 Other affiliations

-Men's lacrosse and wrestling currently compete as an NCAA Independent; although both sports will join the Great Lakes Valley Conference (GLVC) in 2020–21.
-In addition the university's competitive cheer and Stunt teams compete National Cheerleaders Association (NCA) while the DU competitive dance team competes in the National Dance Association (NDA).
-Davenport added varsity Esports as a member of National Association of Collegiate Esports (NACE) in 2018.
+Men's lacrosse and wrestling currently compete as members of the Great Lakes Valley Conference (GLVC).
+In addition, the university's competitive cheer and Stunt teams compete as members of the National Cheerleaders Association (NCA) while the DU competitive dance team competes in the National Dance Association (NDA).
+Davenport added varsity Esports as a member of the National Association of Collegiate Esports (NACE) in 2018.

 In addition to NCAA sports, DU also offers additional sports that the NCAA does not currently sponsor championships.
 Men's rugby competes at the Division I level of USA Rugby's Midwest Rugby Union, as well as a JV team at the D-II level.
 Men's ice hockey competes in the ACHA Division I in the Great Lakes Collegiate Hockey League (GLCHL), as well as a JV team at the ACHA DIII level.